Jhd9252/chatapp/README.md

     - show online only toggle feature on homepage
     - update autoscroll to end in message history on event

-Deployment (Currently working)
+Deployment
     - dynamic routing
     - build static assets
+    - deploy on Render

-- Bug/Features/Improvements
+- Bug/Features/Improvements (Currently working)
     - image sends do not scroll all the way done
     - centralize socket entries and sub/unsub into a single point